i-e-b/SnivellingGit/README.md

 ### Immediate To Do

 * extend log limit a bit further if branches don't line up?
   - url flag to set log limit?
-* Move T.g out to  https://github.com/i-e-b/T.g and make a NuGte package when it's stable
+Add a 'load more link
+* Is Sg holding a lock on directories?
+* Keep scroll position between page refresh?
+  - Load SVG over AJAX?

 ### Goals